textcreationpartnership/A00800/README.md

 ##Content Summary##

 #####Front#####
-A GODLY SERMON preached at Paules Croſſe the 31. day of October 1591.By VVilliam Fisher, Maſter and

 #####Body#####
 Malachi 3. verſe 16, 17.16 Then ſpake they that feared the Lord, euery one to his Neighbour, and the
     _ 1.
 Pars.